Walther Hewel: Death

 Until Hitler committed suicide on 30 April 1945, Hewel remained in his inner circle.
 As one of the few people to remain near him until the end, he was said to have tried to cheer Hitler up.
 He was among the last people to have a personal conversation with Hitler before he died, in which Hitler had encouraged Hewel to commit suicide.
 Hitler warned Hewel that if he was captured by the Red Army, he would be tortured and "mounted in a waxworks".
 Hitler gave Hewel a cyanide capsule and a Walther 7.65 handgun, then had him take an oath to kill himself rather than be captured by the Soviets.

 Following Hitler's suicide, Hewel escaped the Führerbunker in a group led by SS-Brigadeführer Wilhelm Mohnke.
 Mohnke planned to break out towards the German Army, which was positioned in Prinzenallee.
-However, Hewel was apparently suffering from psychological stress at the time.
+However, Hewel was suffering from psychological stress at the time.
 In her memoirs, Traudl Junge, one of Hitler's secretaries, claimed that, after Hitler's death, Hewel appeared extremely confused and unable to make the simplest decisions for himself.

 The group headed along the U-Bahn tunnels, but their route was blocked so they went above ground and later joined hundreds of other German civilians and military personnel who had sought refuge at the Schultheiss-Patzenhofer Brewery.
 Upon arriving at the holdout on 2 May 1945, Hewel made remarks to the effect that he planned to commit suicide.
 Despite the efforts of Dr. Ernst-Günther Schenck – who attempted to talk him out of it in a long and wide-ranging conversation – Hewel killed himself in the manner that Professor Dr. Werner Haase had recommended to Hitler, biting down on a cyanide capsule while shooting himself in the head.
 According to Schenck, Hewel was emotionally and physically exhausted, which contributed to his actions.

 In his long conversation with Schenck, Hewel said about Hitler, in response to Schenck's question about Hitler's mental health in his last days: